Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 But we were able to identify a Vulnerable api endpoint through which a user with guest permission was able to change the ROI settings of a page.

-- In the below request, by passing the id parameter of a page, a user with guest permission was able to change the ROI settings of that page without any access to it.
+In the below request, by passing the id parameter of a page, a user with guest permission was able to change the ROI settings of any target page without any access to it.

 ```http